-If you are unsure if any devices have recently been updated, it is best to check drivers for graphics, video, and the display first and then audio/microphone drivers.
+If you are unsure if any devices have recently been updated, it is best to check drivers for graphics, video, and display first and then audio/microphone drivers.

-If these drivers have not been recently updated (the rollback feature is not available), you should attempt to update them following these steps:
+If these drivers have not been recently updated (the rollback feature is not available), you should attempt to update them by following these steps:

 Now, right-click on the name of the first device listed and click “Properties.”

-A screen will appear asking you why you are rolling back the device.
+A screen will appear, asking you why you are rolling back the device.
 Fill in the information and click “Yes” to confirm you want to roll back to a previous version of the driver.
 Skip to step #7.